-Local resident and tour guide Shelah Allen talks with travel writer Stuart Forster and provides insider tips on things to do in Lunenburg, Nova Scotia.
+Local resident and tour guide Shelah Allen talks with Stuart Forster and provides insider tips on things to do in Lunenburg, Nova Scotia.

 Shelah Allen is a native of Lunenburg in Nova Scotia, Canada.